-Herbs for Skin
+Herbs For Beautiful Skin

-As Herbs can give glowing and beautiful skin, Synthetic and artificial cosmetics are out and herbal skin care is in!
+As herbs can give glowing and beautiful skin, synthetic and artificial cosmetics are out and herbal skin care is in!
 A number of time tested herbs that have been researched over the years promise a smooth and supple skin, natural radiance as well as escape from most of the skin maladies.
 Though it is equally important to be aware and restrain from the factors that would otherwise cause harm to your skin.
 The age old therapies of Ayurveda work as a boon in not only doing away a number of skin maladies like acne, blemishes, skin eruptions etc. but they also promise great help when it comes to nourishing and restoring your natural beauty.

 Here are some of the herbs for skin that could benefit you by providing soft and smooth skin with a natural glow.

 Fresh juice or extract from this herb could prove to be a boon for your skin.
 It’s potent blood purification properties are beneficial in curing many skin ailments like acne, allergic rash, swelling and also blemishes.
 Nowadays a number of cosmetics contain Aloe vera as the main ingredient.

 In Ayurvedic texts it has been said that the fresh juice applied on the face can result into fairness and loss of blemishes.
 This is because Aloe vera is slimy and mucoid by nature, and cold in action.
 It is bitter in taste and has a pungent after taste.
 Therefore according to Ayurveda, it is believed to subside the aggravated heat in the body, which is the cause of most of the skin problems.
 Recommended Dosage: 10 to 20 ml of freshly extracted juice.
 Local application of the pulp or juice is also recommended.